 The Connecticut Academy continues its proud tradition of educational excellence and dynamic leadership throughout the 1990s.
 The Core Content Review is now utilized by over 7,000 physicians from the United States and Canada.
 For many, it is their primary source of continuing medical education and has proven to be the best preparatory vehicle for the Family Practice Board recertification examination.
 Because of the changing medical environment and the impact of health maintenance organizations on medical practice, the Academy recently named a special ad hoc committee to study all scope of practice issues and to monitor reimbursement under managed care.
 The Academy’s first membership directory was published and the CAFP sponsored a state-wide leadership conference, a resident and student conference, and conducted an important Needs Assessment Survey.

 The Academy Executive Office is headed by Mark R. Schuman, the Executive Vice President.
-Other staff members include: Mary Yokose, Associate Executive Vice President, Melissa Dempsey, Director of Government Relations; Kirsten Longley, Executive Assistant and Arthur N. Schuman, the former Executive Vice President who has compiled an impressive forty-year record of service to the Academy.
+Other staff members include: Mary Yokose, Deputy Executive Vice President, Danielle Nye, Association Executive.
+Arthur N. Schuman, the former Executive Vice President who compiled an impressive forty-year record of service to the Academy.
 He was named an honorary member in 1993, the only person to receive this special designation in the first 50 years of the Academy’s existence.
+Arthur continued to share his passion and continued working with the Academy until he passed away in 2023 at the age of 89.
 What the Academy is today is due in part to the efforts of these hardworking individuals.

 A highlight of the Academy occurred on September 26, 1998, when the Connecticut Academy held a 50th Anniversary Dinner Dance attended by 230 people.
 On this occasion the Academy honored 13 individuals as “Superheroes of Family Medicine”.
 These individuals were selected because of their contributions to the Academy and family medicine as well as to their community and the patients they serve.
 These “superheroes” for the first 50 years of the Academy were: Frederick C. Barrrett, Norwich; Neil H. Brooks, Rockville; Craig W. Czarsty, Oakville; Joseph C. Czarsty, Oakville; Michael Good, Middletown; Charlene Li, Windsor; D. Norman Markley, West Hartford; Stephen O’Brien, Enfield; James Perlotto, North Guilford; Theodore Safford, Ridgefield; Arthur Schuman, West Hartford; Felix Sheehan, Middletown; and Evan Whalley, Waterbury.

 The Connecticut Academy and the American Academy continue to experience good times.
-Over the past ten years, the membership in the American Academy of Family Physicians has grown so rapidly as to make the Academy one of the largest medical societies in the world.
+The membership in the American Academy of Family Physicians continues to grow making it one of the largest medical societies in the world.
 With the support of an involved leadership including such people as Drs.
-Ayaz Madraswalla, Stephen O’Brien, Drew Edwards, Roy Zagieboylo, David Howlett, Charlene Li, Craig Czarsty and Donald Timmerman, the Connecticut Academy of Family Physicians will continue to offer its members valuable services to assist them in developing professionally-gratifying careers and to meet the exciting challenge of providing the people of Connecticut with the highest quality of care with caring.
-The commitment of the Academy is as strong today as it was in 1948 and as we look back, we realize what a glorious 50 years the Academy has had.
-The challenges of the future represent a great opportunity, the resolve of the Academy is firm and the rewards will be many.
+Ayaz Madraswalla, Stephen O’Brien, Drew Edwards, Roy Zagieboylo, David Howlett, Charlene Li, Craig Czarsty, Domenica Casablanca, and Kathleen Mueller, the Connecticut Academy of Family Physicians will continue to offer its members valuable services to assist them in developing professionally-gratifying careers and to meet the exciting challenge of providing the people of Connecticut with the highest quality of care with caring.
+The commitment of the Academy is as strong today as it was in 1948.
+As we now celebrate our 75th Anniversary, we look back and realize what a glorious 75 years the Academy has had.
+The challenges of the future represent a great opportunity, the resolve of the Academy is firm, and the rewards will be many.